- 6 bacon strips, diced

 - 1 can (14-3/4 ounces) cream-style corn

-- Add carrots and beans.
-Cover and simmer 15 minutes longer or until vegetables are tender.
+- Add the carrots and beans.
+Cover and simmer 15 minutes longer or until the vegetables are tender.
 Stir in corn and reserved bacon; heat through.
 Yield: 12 servings.

 "This is so satisfying on a cold day!
 We will fix this again!!"